plan-systems/design-docs/proof-of-correctness.md

 //    b) channel entry index (sqlite db)
 //        - for each channel entry: timestamp_secs (int64, ascending-indexed),  entry hashname (TINYTEXT), tome_file_pos, tome_entry_len
 //    c) list of the access control list history and when each one went into effect -- so it knows what to reject
-//        - when a user is "added" to the channel, the owner must grant master key acces for each rev of the control list into the past (or as far as the owner wants to go)
+//        - when a user is "added" to the channel, the owner must grant master key access for each rev of the control list into the past (or as far as the owner wants to go)